MarlonOtter/E-Ink_Calendar/README.md

 An access token needs to be retrieved by using the API, this should be stored with the credentials.

-Along with this add a new json file called calendars.json with this format:
+Along with this add a new json file called calendars.json with this format to the same directory:

 ```
  {
     "calendars" : [